-Bhaktapur despite being the smallest district of nation, houses some of the splendid spots including the Nagarkot, Changunarayan Temple, Asia’s tallest statue of Lord Shiva, and not to mention the phenomenal Bhaktapur Durbar Square which still preserves the unique art, architecture and sculptures from the medieval age.
-The tiny district offers the refreshing hiking routes, places for sightseeing and even propounds the pilgrim site for the devotees.
+Bhaktapur despite being the smallest district of the nation, houses some of the splendid spots including the Nagarkot, Changunarayan Temple, Asia’s tallest statue of Lord Shiva, and not to mention the phenomenal Bhaktapur Durbar Square which still preserves the unique art, architecture, and sculptures from the medieval age.
+The tiny district offers the refreshing hiking routes, places for sightseeing, and even propounds the pilgrim site for the devotees.

 Suryabinayak Doleshowr Ashapuri to Sanga commonly falls under the long hiking route as it takes around 5-6 hours to complete the hike.
 The trail passes the two holy temples of Lord Shiva including the Doleshwor Mahadev and Ashapuri Mahadev and also provides the spectacular sight of the tallest statue of Lord Shiva in Sanga.
-The trail goes through the black topped road until reaching the Doleshwor Mahadev and then follows the dirt road till reachin the Sanga.
+The trail goes through the blacktopped road until reaching the Doleshwor Mahadev and then follows the dirt road till reaching the Sanga.

 Nagarkot to Jarsing Pauwa is also among the short hike around the Kathmandu Valley.
-The trail offers the panoramic view of the Everest ranges.
+The trail offers a panoramic view of the Everest ranges.
 The peaceful hike goes through the jungle descends down the Jarsing Pauwa.
-The trail doesn’t include the steep ascends so anyone can easily commece this short hike around the valley.
+The trail doesn’t include the steep ascends so anyone can easily commence this short hike around the valley.

 Top 4 sightseeing places around Bhaktapur